-Function Description Average Returns the average of the values.
-Count Returns the number of values, including duplicate values.
-Distinct Count Returns the number of values, excluding duplicate values.
-First Returns the first value among the values.
-Last Returns the last value among the values.
-Max Returns the largest value among the values.
-Min Returns the smallest value among the values.
-Sum Returns the sum of the values.
+Function Description Average Returns the average of the values Count Returns the number of values, including duplicate values Distinct Count Returns the number of values, excluding duplicate values First Returns the first value among the values Last Returns the last value among the values Max Returns the largest value among the values Min Returns the smallest value among the values Sum Returns the sum of the values

-Chart gadgets can group category data received from a data set.
-Data from a cube is already aggregated and grouped.
-Chart gadgets support drill-down into of categories and series data from a cube.
+Chart gadgets support drill-down and drill-up of categories and series values from a data cube.
 Drill-down by series requires Group Legend Items be set to a dimension in the cube.

-For example, a user viewing a chart of sales data can drill-down from territory to country when location is set as a category.
-When the Group legend items is set to year, the user can drill-down to view sales in the quarters of a specific year while still viewing the data for the selected location.
+For example, a user viewing a chart of sales data can drill down from territory to country when location is set as a category.
+When the Group legend items is set to year, the user can drill down to view sales in the quarters of a specific year while still viewing the data for the selected location.

 Figure 4-28 shows an example of this type of drill-down analysis.